 Undergraduate Degree: Virginia Polytechnic Institute and State University - Bachelor in Arts, Physics

 Graduate Degree: Virginia Commonwealth University - Master of Science, Biomedical Engineering

-Outdoor activities, woodworking, spending time with family and friends
+Sports, outdoor activities, carpentry, spending time with family and friends

 What is your teaching philosophy?

 I have a simple teaching philosophy.
 I want the student to figure out the problem while I guide them to it.
 I do not want to be the one doing the problems.
 I can do this through starting the process for them and asking them step by step questions to help guide them, or I can show them examples of similar problems and help them discover the process and then translate that to their own problem.
 (All of this is math related.)

 What might you do in a typical first session with a student?